 Energy Labels For TV in the EU typically display electricity consumption in kWh/1000h with a letter rating (A-G).

+Ecodesign standards establish “minimum criteria,” while energy labels serve as “indicators of efficiency,” empowering consumers to make energy-conscious choices.
 The projected energy savings of approximately 230 million tonnes of oil equivalent (Mtoe) by 2030 carry broader implications, potentially saving consumers up to €285 annually on household energy bills, extending beyond television use.

-1.3 Evolution of Energy Labels for TVs
+2.3 Evolution of Energy Labels for TV

+The evolution of energy labels for TVs, introduced in 1994 and expanded in 2004, entails a scale from A to G and has become a significant influencer.
+Recognized by 93% of consumers in 2019, it shapes purchasing decisions toward energy-efficient TVs.
 The ongoing transition to a new label generation, simplifying the scale to A-G, aids consumers in identifying the most energy-efficient TVs and fosters innovation as manufacturers strive for higher efficiency ratings.

 Rescaling Initiative for Enhanced TV Efficiency

+The rescaling initiative in 2021, specifically targeting electronic displays, including televisions, seeks to distinguish more effectively between energy-efficient models, encouraging innovation for enhanced energy efficiency in televisions.
 The introduction of new EU energy labels, effective from March 1, 2021, further simplifies the categorization, facilitating consumer choices with the A-G scale and incorporating QR codes for additional product details, accessible through the European Product Registry for Energy Labelling (EPREL).
+For more information on the energy labeling system, visit the European Commission’s Energy Labels page.

 Energy Labels were revised in 2021 (making requirements higher, thereby lowering grades for many TVs)